Missions & Outreach

 Kenya – Julia Harrington

 Julia is based out of Nairobi, Kenya.
 She specializes in ministering to street children and AIDS/HIV patients in the slums of Kenya.
 She has spent time in Northern Kenya ministering to the Samburu people.
-She has also worked with widows in Kenya, helping them market their handcrafts to earn income.
+She has also worked with widows in Kenya, helping them market their handicrafts to earn income.
 In addition to her work with the “Heart-to-Heart” ministries to street children, she provides orientation and training to incoming missionaries to Kenya.
+Julia and her husband Vincent are affiliated with World Mission Prayer League.